KevDev13/KevDev13/README.md

 ## 🔭 What are you currently working on?

-Likely a project for my MSCS from [Georgia Tech](https://omscs.gatech.edu) (these are the private repos you see in my GitHub contributions).
+Likely a project for my MSCS from [Georgia Tech](https://omscs.gatech.edu).
 <!--
 **KevDev13/KevDev13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.